Best Steps To Grow Milkweed In Containers

 The growth of native milkweed, a herbaceous perennial, can be pruned back in the fall.

 The common milkweed seeds are readily available plants that produce large pods with hundreds of seeds.
-However, you should only harvest from ripe pods.
+However, it would be best if you only harvest seeds from ripe pods.

-Applying light pressure will suffice to determine their ripeness rather than pulling them off the plant.
+Applying light pressure will determine their ripeness rather than pulling them off the plant.
 They are ripe if they split along the seam.

 If the pod breaks easily, use your fingers to peel it open so you can scoop out the seeds and silk.
 If the seeds are ripe, they will be brown.